SymQuest Blog

 1. Identify Qualifying Assets

 Carefully review your business purchases to determine which assets qualify for the Section 179 tax deduction.
-Remember that eligible property must be:
+Remember that eligible property must be tangible personal property used for business more than 50% of the time, acquired for business use, and placed in service during the tax year.

 2. Calculate Your Deduction